seaners42/Punch-A-Rooney/README.md

 - A: Light Punch
 - B: Heavy Punch
-- X: The Viola (Super Move)

 - L: Block
 - R: Dodge

+- X: The Viola (Super Move)

 ### Multiplayer

-You'll need two consoles (or melonDS with a multiplayer window)
+Punch-A-Rooney! supports Local Multiplayer via two Nintendo DS consoles where both fighters can choose a boxer of their choice to personally duke it out!

 * Enter Local on both consoles
 * Host on one console, then join on the other